 Buy stocks with 0% commissions OPEN ACCOUNT

 Why buy shares?
-Shares promise high returns in the long term.
+Opportunities of returns in the long term.

-The question “Why buy shares?” is quickly answered: There is no alternative to buying shares and other securities to build up wealth.
-In times of low interest rates, shares offer what savings accounts, for example, have long since ceased to offer: Yield.
-With shares, you can therefore build up your assets with more opportunities and, for example, polish up your old-age provision.
+The question “Why buy shares?” is quickly answered: Investing in shares and other securities is a way of diversifying your portfolio for the long term.
+In times of low interest rates, shares offer what savings accounts, for example, have long since ceased to offer: opportunities for Yield.

 But what should I pay attention to as a beginner when trading in securities?
 How important is the stock market price when entering and exiting the stock market?
 How can I invest my money so that it increases?
 These questions are asked by everyone who has a little money on the side and wants more than the measly interest on the current account.